Buddhism and euthanasia: Alternatives to euthanasia

 Moving someone who is terminally ill into hospice care to help mitigate physical pain with pain relievers that is not intended to end their life, allowing them to pass away painless and comfortable, is a highly considerable alternative to euthanasia.

-Hospice care is meant to assist a person to have, what is called a "good death."
+Hospice care is meant to assist a person to have what is called a "good death".
 When one nears death, they should be able to reflect on their life peacefully.
 Since 1971, the San Francisco Zen Center has offered assistance to terminally ill patients, with trained hospice employees since the inception of a hospice training program in 1987.
 The Buddhist Hospice Trust in the United Kingdom has been an alternative to this center since its founding in 1987.

-Not only does it provide volunteers to visit those nearing death, but it provides an avenue for those who lost someone they cared about to receive counsel and sympathy and is also used as a center into researching death and mourning.
-The purpose of such a center is to truly alleviate any amount of anxiety one could experience when approaching death, leaving known loved ones behind, and to ensure a clear and calm state of mind.
+The center provides volunteers to visit those nearing death, counsel and sympathy for bereaved individuals and is also involved in researching death and mourning.
+The purpose of such a center is to alleviate any amount of anxiety one could experience when approaching death, leaving known loved ones behind, and to ensure a clear and calm state of mind.

 Hospice care employees therefore prefer not to allow a person to die in an anesthetized, unconscious state of mind.
 A positive transition to a future life is best obtained when one dies with a clear conscience, free of anger, dissent, and anxiety, and in a relaxed state of being.
 In Buddhism, a "good death" is facilitated by family and friends, who do their best to ensure the dying person is untroubled and uplifted.